Plancorp LLC Sells 116 Shares of Philip Morris International Inc. (NYSE:PM)

-Plancorp LLC lowered its position in shares of Philip Morris International Inc. (NYSE:PM – Free Report) by 2.1% in the 2nd quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
+Plancorp LLC reduced its position in shares of Philip Morris International Inc. (NYSE:PM – Free Report) by 2.1% in the second quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
 The firm owned 5,499 shares of the company’s stock after selling 116 shares during the quarter.
-Plancorp LLC’s holdings in Philip Morris International were worth $537,000 at the end of the most recent quarter.
+Plancorp LLC’s holdings in Philip Morris International were worth $537,000 as of its most recent SEC filing.

-Other institutional investors and hedge funds have also added to or reduced their stakes in the company.
-Stone House Investment Management LLC purchased a new position in Philip Morris International during the first quarter valued at $29,000.
-BOK Financial Private Wealth Inc. purchased a new position in Philip Morris International during the first quarter valued at $32,000.
-Barrett & Company Inc. bought a new position in shares of Philip Morris International during the first quarter valued at $32,000.
-FSC Wealth Advisors LLC increased its holdings in shares of Philip Morris International by 75.0% during the first quarter.
-FSC Wealth Advisors LLC now owns 350 shares of the company’s stock valued at $34,000 after acquiring an additional 150 shares in the last quarter.
-Finally, NewSquare Capital LLC increased its holdings in shares of Philip Morris International by 127.0% during the first quarter.
-NewSquare Capital LLC now owns 370 shares of the company’s stock valued at $36,000 after acquiring an additional 207 shares in the last quarter.
-Hedge funds and other institutional investors own 79.70% of the company’s stock.
+Other large investors have also made changes to their positions in the company.
+Fairfield Bush & CO. lifted its position in shares of Philip Morris International by 1.1% during the 1st quarter.
+Fairfield Bush & CO. now owns 26,141 shares of the company’s stock valued at $2,456,000 after buying an additional 281 shares in the last quarter.
+American Century Companies Inc. lifted its position in shares of Philip Morris International by 35.6% during the 1st quarter.
+American Century Companies Inc. now owns 4,939 shares of the company’s stock valued at $463,000 after buying an additional 1,296 shares in the last quarter.
+Loomis Sayles & Co.
+L P lifted its position in shares of Philip Morris International by 24.7% during the 1st quarter.
+Loomis Sayles & Co.
+L P now owns 3,065 shares of the company’s stock valued at $288,000 after buying an additional 608 shares in the last quarter.
+Covestor Ltd lifted its position in shares of Philip Morris International by 54.9% during the 1st quarter.
+Covestor Ltd now owns 525 shares of the company’s stock valued at $49,000 after buying an additional 186 shares in the last quarter.
+Finally, Mather Group LLC. lifted its position in shares of Philip Morris International by 14.7% during the 1st quarter.
+Mather Group LLC. now owns 8,987 shares of the company’s stock valued at $844,000 after buying an additional 1,154 shares in the last quarter.
+79.70% of the stock is currently owned by institutional investors.

 Philip Morris International Increases Dividend

 The firm also recently declared a quarterly dividend, which will be paid on Thursday, October 12th.
-Investors of record on Wednesday, September 27th will be issued a $1.30 dividend.
+Shareholders of record on Wednesday, September 27th will be given a dividend of $1.30 per share.
 The ex-dividend date is Tuesday, September 26th.
-This is a boost from Philip Morris International’s previous quarterly dividend of $1.27.
 This represents a $5.20 dividend on an annualized basis and a yield of 5.64%.
-Philip Morris International’s payout ratio is currently 100.58%.
+This is an increase from Philip Morris International’s previous quarterly dividend of $1.27.
+Philip Morris International’s dividend payout ratio is currently 100.58%.

 Philip Morris International Inc operates as a tobacco company working to delivers a smoke-free future and evolving portfolio for the long-term to include products outside of the tobacco and nicotine sector.
 The company's product portfolio primarily consists of cigarettes and smoke-free products, including heat-not-burn, vapor, and oral nicotine products primarily under the IQOS and ZYN brands; and consumer accessories, such as lighters and matches.